The Best Crepes In Paris

 making crêpes

-In the area around the gare Montparnasse in Paris, there's a plethora of crêperies since the trains departing and arriving from that station go to Brittany and the immigrants set up shop there once upon a time.
-In an area crowded with crêperies, the only one that stands out is Josselin.
-It's noisy, bustling, and lots of fun.
+One of the best, and best value meals, in Paris are crêpes.
+Fortunately, they’re everywhere, in restaurants, cafés, and even on the streets.
+If you’re looking for street crêpes, you’ll find many clustered in the area around the Montparnasse train station.
+(The area around rue de Montparnasse and Boulevard Edgar Quinet are where most of the crêperies are.)
+Since the trains departing and arriving from that station go to Brittany, immigrants set up shop there once upon a time.
+In an area crowded with crêperies, the one that stands out is Josselin.
+It’s noisy, bustling, and lots of fun.

 galette

-On a recent visit, I had a classic galette enclosing a find slice of jambon de Paris, grated gruyère cheese, and a softly-fried egg resting in the middle waiting to be broken to moisten the whole thing.
-The galette was crisp at the edges and had the earthy taste of real, freshly-ground buckwheat.
-We had bottle of one of my favorite ciders, Val de Rance, brut, of course, which is the driest of the fermented apple ciders.
-For dessert I had a simple galette smeared with salted butter and a puddle of honey, warmed by the galette.
-The desserts are so delicious the women at the next table had two crêpes for dessert and they waitress gladly brought her a big jar of confiture de lait to pile on a volonté, as liberally as she wished.
+But no matter where I go, I’m a fan of the classic complète, a buckwheat galette (crêpe) enclosing a fine slice of jambon de Paris, grated Gruyère cheese, and a softly-fried egg resting in the middle waiting to be broken to moisten the whole thing.
+I like my galettes crisp at the edges, with the earthy taste of real, freshly ground buckwheat.
+Alongside, there’s nothing better than cider, such as Val de Rance, brut, of course, which is the driest of the fermented apple ciders.
+For dessert I usually get just a simple galette smeared with salted butter and a drizzle of honey, warmed by the galette.

 Breizh Café